ptoupas/harflow3d/README.md

 - Python 3.9 or higher
 - Install python packages listed in `requirements.txt`
-- Install system dependencies listed in the relevant section below
 - Install fpgaconvnet-optimiser and fpconvnet-model packages as described in the relevant section below

 ## Python dependencies